 The language of ballet

 An art that has been around for centuries, ballet is one of the most beautiful and disciplined form of dance.
 Ballerinas seem to move effortlessly with grace; with their elegant twists, turns and leaps.
 But beneath those perfect Pirouettes comes hard work and discipline.
 Dancers not only need keen body awareness, stamina and flexibility, they need to have an ear for music; to move and flow as one entity.

 Crestar School of Dance students displayed this poise, grace and rigour in their recent year end concert on 15 November 2015.
 Held at the National University of Singapore, University Cultural Centre Hall, the school staged their adaptation of the well-loved fairy tale “Sleepy Beauty”, with a few added modern twists in its use of music and fusion of other dance genres.

 The performance not only showcased ballet, but it also featured other dance genres.
 In the segment ‘Meow’, students were transformed into cool cats with their jazz sticks and slick choreography.

 In ‘Fall’, the movements leaned towards contemporary dance, to express the melancholic feel of Autumn.

 Cross-cultural influences, such as the Arabian inspired dance in ‘Mystical Arabian Dream’ and a Polish Folk dance added a dash of surprise and variety.

-Perhaps the most adorable act which elicited coos from the audience were by the Bebe Tot Class.
+Perhaps the most adorable act which elicited coos from the audience was by the Bebe Tot Class.
 Coming on stage as little butterflies, chickens and birds, it was endearing to these toddlers on stage.
 Some of the tiny dancers relished their stage moment and were engrossed in their recital, while others could not help but to smile and wave excitedly at their parents in the audience.